Manage config sync groups

 Note:

-If you add multiple instances to a single config sync group, simultaneously (with automation), there’s a risk that the instance selects a random configuration.
-To prevent this problem, you should:
+If you add multiple instances to a single config sync group, simultaneously (with automation), follow these steps.
+Your instances will inherit your desired configuration:

 Your instances should synchronize with your desired configuration within 30 seconds.